paulmalisani/paulmalisani.github.io/content/authors/admin/_index.md

 ---
 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Paul Malisani is a researcher in optimization for energy systems at IFP Energies nouvelles.
+His research interests mainly focus on optimization algorithms for energy management systems.
+These methods include optimal control, stochastic optimization and non-convex optimization.